 Our communities are working hard to undertake significant climate-saving actions, which we had fully expected to reduce global warming.
-Unfortunately our actions will only go towards cancelling a tiny amount of the greenhouse gas emmissions of the private luxury jet traffic operating from within our towns.
-As an example, 56-74% of the CO2e benefit associated with all the 4,100 MW of solar electric systems ever installed in Massachusetts (saving about 1,620,000 Tons), is consumed by the expected emissions of private luxury jets at Hanscom Field (about 903,000-1,200,000 Tons, depending on growth projections).3
+Unfortunately our actions will only go towards canceling a tiny amount of the greenhouse gas emissions of the private luxury jet traffic operating from within our towns.

-These emmission values correspond to the impact including hangar expansion.
-Two thirds of this impact is already occuring.
+The described emission values for Hanscom Field correspond to the impact including hangar expansion.
+Two thirds of this impact is already occurring.
 The new project to triple the number of hangars is conservatively estimated to be responsible for one third, but could result in much more.
 These estimates may be adjusted up or down if the airport releases additional information.

 The potential for low-carbon aviation to mitigate these effects in the long term is currently only theoretical; it is discussed in this summary.

-Note: these calculations have been revised over time to include nighttime operations for 2022, to use a more conservative radiative forcing value of 2.0 instead of 2.2, change the estimated flight time from 2.5 hrs to 2 hrs, asd change the assumed solar capacity factor from 14 to 15%.1.
-This value has been revised down from 2.5 hours based on an initial study of flight records.
+Note: these calculations have been revised over time to include nighttime operations for 2022, to use a more conservative radiative forcing value of 2.0 instead of 2.2 , and change the assumed Massachusetts solar capacity factor from 14 to 15%.1.
+This value may be revised after a review of flight data.
+However, not all flight data is publicly available.